Parit Sulong Massacre: Prelude

 The column was ambushed repeatedly throughout 20 January, however the column eventually came to rest in thick jungle in the evening.
 On the morning of 21 January, the retreating column continued progress and reached the outskirts of the village of Parit Sulong at 9:30.
 The village had been in Allied hands up until 19 January, when the local British detachment retreated into the jungle.
 The village was now firmly in Japanese hands, with units prepared to attack the retreating column which by now was low on ammunition, food and water.

-At 11:00, Anderson led an attack on the village which managed to capture the village, however the local bridge and only means of retreat remained in Japanese hands.
+At 11:00, Anderson led an attack on the village which managed to capture the village, however the bridge over the Simpang Kiri river - the only means of retreat - remained in Japanese hands.
 At 17:00 under request from medical officers, Anderson ordered two ambulances loaded with dying men to approach the bridge and request passage to friendly lines.
 However, the Japanese officer at the bridge refused this request.

 With all attempts to capture the bridge failing, Anderson ordered all able-bodied soldiers to disperse into the jungle and return to Allied lines.
-Approximately 150 Australian and Indian soldiers were too seriously injured to move, and under the command of Captain Rewi Snelling, were left to surrender to Japanese forces.
+Approximately 150 Australian and Indian soldiers were too seriously injured to move and, under the command of Captain Rewi Snelling, were left to surrender to Japanese forces.
 Some accounts estimate that as many as 300 Allied troops were taken prisoner at Parit Sulong.

 Incident

 Upon the departure of Anderson and all able-bodied soldiers, Snelling approached the Japanese and offered his surrender along with all the remaining soldiers.
 The approximately 150 Australian and Indian soldiers, now prisoners of war, were immediately subjected to beatings and the killing of those unable to move.
 The remaining soldiers were herded into a nearby building where they were stripped naked and kept in overcrowded rooms and denied medical attention and water.
 During this time, Japanese Imperial Guard soldiers beheaded the Indian soldiers and randomly shot at others.
-After sometime, the remaining soldiers were forced outside where Imperial Guard soldiers kicked and beat the wounded prisoners of war with their rifle butts.
+After some time, the remaining soldiers were forced outside where Imperial Guard soldiers kicked and beat the wounded prisoners of war with their rifle butts.
 At least some of them were tied up with wire in the middle of the road and machine-gunned.
 The Japanese then poured petrol over the bodies, with some still alive, and set them alight.
 According to Russell Braddon "after their incineration...systematically run over, back and forwards, by Japanese driven trucks."
-Anecdotal accounts by local people also reported POWs being tied together with wire and forced to stand on a bridge, before a Japanese soldier shot one of them, causing the rest to fall into the Simpang Kiri river and drown.
+Anecdotal accounts by local people also reported POWs being tied together with wire and forced to stand on the bridge, before a Japanese soldier shot one of them, causing the rest to fall into the Simpang Kiri river and drown.